Kreyren/Kerna/BOOT/README.md

 # Simplest Boot Sector
+These are the bare minimum for BOOT sequence.

 ```
 e9 fd ff 00 00 00 00 00 00 00 00 00 00 00 00 00
 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00
 [ 29 more lines with sixteen zero-bytes each ]
 00 00 00 00 00 00 00 00 00 00 00 00 00 00 55 aa
 ```

 ## Assembly
 ```nasm
 ; Infinite loop (e9 fd ff)